robole/markdown-reference/markdown.md

 # What is it?

-Markdown is a simple markup langauge written in plain text.
-It was designed to produce documents for the internet, which are easy to write and read.
-Documents use a *.md* and *.markdown* file extension.
+Markdown is a minimal [markup langauge](https://en.wikipedia.org/wiki/Markup_language) to produce documents for the internet.
+Documents have a *.md* and *.markdown* file extension.

-John Gruber wrote and released an informal specification through his [syntax description](https://daringfireball.net/projects/markdown/syntax) and a Perl script (*Markdown.pl*) in 2004.
-The idea was that the markdown source file is parsed by the script and transformed into a HTML file to be published online.
+In 2004, John Gruber wrote and released the informal specification for Markdown.
+Markdown was designed to produce documents that are easy to write and read.
+The motivation was to create a more eloquent alternative to writing in HTML, which can be tedious adding tags to "mark" every piece of content.
+Markdown has a simple syntax in plain text.

 ### Philosophy

 - Easy to write
 - Easy to read
-- Can publish as-is on the internet
+- Can be published as-is on the internet

 >*The overriding design goal for Markdown’s formatting syntax is to make it as readable as possible.
 The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.* **- John Gruber**